open62541/open62541/README.md

   - UADP Binary protocol with UDP-multicast or Ethernet communication
   - PubSub JSON encoding

+The open62541 server SDK is certified by the OPC Foundation.
+The certified feature set of open62541 v1.0 includes the 'Micro Embedded Device Server' Profile with additional support for subscriptions, method calls and security (encryption).
+In addition to the certified features, open62541 version 1.0 also supports OPC UA publisher/subscriber communication.
-open62541 is currently self-certifying.
-That is, the Conformance Testing Tools (CTT) of the OPC Foundation are regularly applied.
-But the SDK has not started an official certification so far.
+See https://open62541.org/certified-sdk for more details.
+During development, the Conformance Testing Tools (CTT) of the OPC Foundation are regularly applied.
 The CTT configuration and results are tracked at https://github.com/open62541/open62541-ctt.
 The OPC UA profiles under regular test in the CTT are currently:

 - Micro Embedded Device Server